nicolaspasqualis/swarm-ecs/README.md

 ### [Documentation and reference site `↗`](https://nicolaspasqualis.github.io/swarm-ecs/)

 ## Design
-This library's main goal is to provide a simple API for combining agent-behavior systems and get complex results easily.
+This library's main goal is to provide a simple API for combining agent-behavior systems and getting complex results easily.
 For example, Separation, Alignment and Cohesion systems combined to create a classic boid swarm behavior:

 <img height="300" src="./docs/flock250.gif"></img>